viamrobotics/docs/docs/components/input-controller/_index.md

 `Relative` axes, reporting a relative change in distance, used by devices like mice and trackpads, will be supported in the future.
 {{% /alert %}}

-Devices like joysticks and thumbsticks which "return to center/neutral" on their own use `Absolute` axis control types.
+Analog devices like joysticks and thumbsticks which "return to center/neutral" on their own use `Absolute` axis control types.

 These controls report a `PositionChangeAbs` [EventType](#eventtype-field).